Planning Your Event

 Example: Ridiculous Puppet Happening

-So, with all that in mind, don’t forget to have fun!
+Don’t forget to have fun with it.
 Making people laugh with a pun or a smart take on a common turn of phrase is a sure way to get your event to stick in their memory.

 Writing an event description